vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

 ---

 ## Why this post?
-The Gemini CLI [launch post](https://blog.google/technology/developers/introducing-gemini-cli-open-source-ai-agent/) already does a good job of summarizing the tool's capabiliies and the [GitHub repo README.md](https://github.com/google-gemini/gemini-cli/) should help you get up and running quickly.
+The Gemini CLI [launch post](https://blog.google/technology/developers/introducing-gemini-cli-open-source-ai-agent/) summarizes the tool's capabiliies and the [GitHub repo README.md](https://github.com/google-gemini/gemini-cli/) should help you get up and running quickly.

 However, the [full documentation](https://github.com/google-gemini/gemini-cli/blob/main/docs/index.md) covers a lot of ground and I thought others might find the notes I took to help me navigate it useful.
 While there is a bit of a Mac focus, most of this should hopefully apply on other platforms as well.